darrenjs/howto/README.md

-# recipies
+# recipes
-Build recipies and other howtos
+Build recipes and other howtos